-Our guiding principles are fundamental to delivering our Global Program Strategy and inform how we work.
+Our guiding principles are fundamental to delivering our program and inform how we work.

 - We value international volunteering as a critical approach to capacity development.
 We value volunteers who are committed to sustainable development and representing Australia with integrity.